BabaMalik/SQL_Analysis_Projects/README.md

 ---

 ### **🔹 Intermediate SQL Queries (Completed ✅ & Pending ⏳)**
 1. Identify the top 3 most expensive pizzas. ✅
+2. Identify the top 5 most ordered pizza types by quantity. ✅
-2. Determine the number of orders placed during each hour of the day. ✅
+3. Determine the number of orders placed during each hour of the day. ✅
-3. Calculate the average order quantity per order. ✅
+4. Calculate the average order quantity per order. ✅
-4. Find the distribution of pizza categories across all orders. ✅
+5. Find the distribution of pizza categories across all orders. ✅
-5. Get the total number of pizzas ordered for each day. ✅
+6. Get the total number of pizzas ordered for each day. ✅
-6. Find the top 3 most popular pizza types based on revenue. ✅
+7. Find the top 3 most popular pizza types based on revenue. ✅
-7. Find the percentage contribution of each pizza category to total sales. ✅
+8. Find the percentage contribution of each pizza category to total sales. ✅
-8. Identify which pizza category generated the highest revenue. ⏳ Pending
+9. Identify which pizza category generated the highest revenue. ⏳ Pending
-9. Find the revenue trend for the last 6 months. ⏳ Pending
+10. Find the revenue trend for the last 6 months. ⏳ Pending
-10. Determine the customer’s favorite pizza size over time. ⏳ Pending
+11. Determine the customer’s favorite pizza size over time. ⏳ Pending
-11. Rank the pizzas based on sales quantity. ⏳ Pending
+12. Rank the pizzas based on sales quantity. ⏳ Pending
-12. Find the most common order time (morning, afternoon, evening, night). ⏳ Pending
+13. Find the most common order time (morning, afternoon, evening, night). ⏳ Pending
-13. Identify the day of the week with the highest sales. ⏳ Pending
+14. Identify the day of the week with the highest sales. ⏳ Pending
-14. Analyze revenue trends based on pizza size. ⏳ Pending
+15. Analyze revenue trends based on pizza size. ⏳ Pending
-15. Retrieve the name of the least ordered pizza type. ⏳ Pending
+16. Retrieve the name of the least ordered pizza type. ⏳ Pending

 ---